KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

-		"light/animation/rainbow":  payload ON / OFF, to switch hard "light/animation/simple_rainbow":  payload ON / OFF, to switch hard "light/animation/color_wipe":  payload ON / OFF, to switch hard
+		"light/animation/rainbow":  payload ON / OFF, to switch hard "light/animation/simple_rainbow":  payload ON / OFF, to switch hard "light/animation/color_wipe":  payload ON / OFF, to switch hard This peripheral has no own discovery support, however some light provider do.

 ### BOne
 	Configuration string: "BONE"
-	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Sonoff B1 Mentioning the config string "BONE" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class
+	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Sonoff B1 Mentioning the config string "BONE" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class This peripheral has no discovery support as of now.

 ### Ai
 	Configuration string: "AI"
-	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Thinker AI Mentioning the config string "AI" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class
+	Purpose: will consume all light commands (dimm/color) and forward it the the IC used in the Thinker AI Mentioning the config string "AI" will autoload the light class which takes care of all commands Sub-Topic(s): none, is sub-peripheral to light class This peripheral has no discovery support as of now.

 ### PWM
 	Configuration string: "PWM / PW2 / PW3" (Pin 4/5/16,0,0    4/4/4,0,0      15,13,12,14,4)
-	Purpose: will consume all light commands (dimm/color) and forward it to the selected outputs (R,G,B,W,WW) Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class
+	Purpose: will consume all light commands (dimm/color) and forward it to the selected outputs (R,G,B,W,WW) Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class This peripheral has no discovery support as of now.

 ### Neopixel
 	Configuration string: "NEO"
-	Purpose: will consume all light commands (dimm/color) and forward it to a neopixel string Sub-Topic(s): none, is sub-peripheral to light class
+	Purpose: will consume all light commands (dimm/color) and forward it to a neopixel string Sub-Topic(s): none, is sub-peripheral to light class This peripheral has no discovery support as of now.

 ### Simple light / relay
 	Configuration string: "SL" / "SL*"  with * = {0..5, 12..16}, default is 12
-	Purpose: will consume simple light commands and toggle the pin that is connected to the relay in a Sonoff basic/touch Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class
+	Purpose: will consume simple light commands and toggle the pin that is connected to the relay in a Sonoff basic/touch Sub-Topic(s): Sub-Topic(s): none, is sub-peripheral to light class This peripheral has discovery support and will show up as e.g. light.dev99.

 ### DHT22
 	Configuration string: "DHT" / "DHT*" with * = {0..5, 12..16}, default is GPIO2.
-	Purpose: publishs Temperature and humidity once per minute Sub-Topic(s): "temperature" and "humidity" (both out only)
+	Purpose: publishs Temperature and humidity once per minute Sub-Topic(s): "temperature" and "humidity" (both out only) This peripheral has no discovery support as of now.

 ### DS18B20
 	Configuration string: "DS" / "DS*" with * = {0..5, 12..16}, default is GPIO13.
 	Purpose: publishs once per minute
 	Sub-Topic(s): "temperature" (out only)
+	This peripheral has discovery support and will show up as e.g. sensor.dev99_temperature

 ### HLW8012
 	Configuration string: "HLW"
-	Purpose: this chip is used in the Sonoff POW, it publishes Voltage, current and Power once per minute Sub-Topic(s): "current" (out only) "/s/voltage" (out only) "/s/power" (out only)
+	Purpose: this chip is used in the Sonoff POW, it publishes Voltage, current and Power once per minute Sub-Topic(s): "current" (out only) "/s/voltage" (out only) "/s/power" (out only) This peripheral has no discovery support as of now.

 ### PIR
 	Configuration string: "PIR" / "PIR*" with * = {0..5, 12..16}, default is 14
 	Purpose: publishes motion events instantly
 	Sub-Topic(s): "motion"
+	This peripheral has discovery support and will show up as e.g. binary_sensor.dev34_motino

 ### RF bridge
 	Configuration string: "RFB"
 	Purpose: forwards 433Mhz packages
 	Sub-Topic(s): "bridge"
+	This peripheral has no discovery support as of now.

 ### GPIO
 	Configuration string: "G[Direction: {I/O}][Polarity: {P/N} ][GPIO Pin: {0..16}]"